-When a spill of hazardous material occurs,

-Laboratory and contractor personnel are required to immediately notify the BNL Fire Rescue Group, whose members are trained to respond to such releases.
+When a spill of hazardous material occurs, Laboratory and contractor personnel are required to immediately notify the BNL Fire Rescue Group, whose members are trained to respond to such releases.
 Fire Rescue's initial response is to contain and control any release and to notify additional response personnel (e.g., BNL environmental professionals, industrial hygienists, etc.).
 Environmental professionals reporting to the scene assess the spill for environmental impact and determine if it is reportable to regulatory agencies.
 Any release of petroleum products to soil must be reported to both NYSDEC and SCDHS, and any release affecting surface water is also reported to the EPA National Response Center.
 In addition, a release of more than 5 gallons of petroleum product to impermeable surfaces or containment areas must be reported to NYSDEC and SCDHS.
-Spills of chemicals in quantities greater than the CERCLA-reportable limits must be reported to the EPA National Response Center, NYS-DEC, and SCDHS.
-Remediation of the spill is conducted, as necessary, to prevent impacts to the environment, minimize human health exposures, and restore the site.
+Spills of chemicals in quantities greater than the CERCLA-reportable limits must be reported to the EPA National Response Center, NYSDEC, and SCDHS.
+Remediation of spills is conducted, as necessary, to prevent impacts to the environment, minimize human health exposures, and restore the site.

-There were 21 spills in 2015; a 25 percent reduction compared to 2014.
-Only three of the 21 spills met regulatory agency reporting criteria.
+There were 23 spills in 2016 and only five met regulatory agency reporting criteria.
 The remaining 18 spills were small-volume releases either to containment areas or to other impermeable surfaces that did not exceed a reportable quantity.
-Table 3-8 summarizes each of the three reportable events, including a description of the cause and corrective actions taken.
+Table 3-8 summarizes each of the five reportable events, including a description of the cause and corrective actions taken.
 There were no long-term effects from these releases and no significant impact on the environment.
 In all instances, any recoverable material was removed, spill absorbents were used to remove the residual product, and all materials were collected and containerized for off-site disposal.
 For releases to soil, contaminated soil was removed to the satisfaction of the State inspector and containerized for off-site disposal.